dotnet/iot/src/devices/BrickPi3/README.md

 veh.TurnRight(30, 180);
 ```

-The Vehicule class offers functions with timeout allowing to drive for a certain amount of time.
+The ```Vehicle``` class offers functions with timeout allowing to drive for a certain amount of time.
 All timing are in milliseconds.
 Turning functions offers as well a degree mode which allows to turn by a certain degree rather than a specific time.

 ## Using GrovePi port